 Palácio Ludovice Wine Experience Hotel

-Bairro Alto Hotels Map
+Bairro Alto Accommodation Map

-HOTELS ON AVENIDA LIBERDADE LISBON
+HOTELS ON AVENIDA DA LIBERDADE

 Avenida da Liberdade is Lisbon’s grandest boulevard, stretching 1.1 km from Praça dos Restauradores in the south to Marquês de Pombal Square in the north.
 Built between 1879 and 1886, and modeled after Paris’s Champs-Élysées, it is lined with luxury boutiques (think Gucci, Prada, and Cartier), shady jacaranda trees, and old-school kiosks serving espresso and ginja.

 You’ll also find plenty of fountains, historic monuments, theaters and cultural venues.
 This is where locals and travelers stroll, shop, or just show off.
-With its fair share of elegant hotels, Avenida da Liberdade is also really well-connected by public transport, with three metro stations along its length: Restauradores, Avenida, and Marquês de Pombal.
+With its fair share of elegant hotels, prices here are higher compared with other parts of Lisbon.

-I stayed in the HF Fenix Garden Hotel, just off Marquis de Pombal Square at the top of Avenida de Liberdades.
-My room overlooked Edward VII Park in December cost just €219 or (€73 per night).
+I stayed in the HF Fenix Garden Hotel, just off Marquis de Pombal Square at the top of Avenida da Liberdade.
+My room overlooked Edward VII Park, and cost just €73 per night in the off-season.
 The room was excellent, with a gigantic bed and great views over the park.

 Inspira Liberdade Boutique Hotel is a calm, eco-conscious stay just off Lisbon’s Avenida da Liberdade.
 With a Feng Shui-inspired design, a spa, and a Mediterranean restaurant, it’s a modern, low-key alternative to the city’s grander hotels.